Ojaswy/Arduino-Robots/README.md

 # Robots
-Exploring the power of aurdino.
+Exploring the power of aurdino, one bot at a time.